Spending Money

 Transferring money between accounts

-Pros: quick, easy, no limit to amount of money, doesn't require a form
+Pros: Quick, easy, no limit to amount of money, doesn't require a form

-Cons: only for moving money between MIT accounts
+Cons: Only for moving money between MIT accounts

 1. Buy-to-Pay (Also B2P & Coupahost)